Unsupervised Learning for AC Optimal Power Flow with Fast Physics-Aware Layer

 The main contributions of this work are threefold: \begin{itemize} \item We introduce FPL-OPF, a fast physics-aware and unsupervised learning framework for solving the AC-OPF problem.
-By embedding an efficient FDPF iterative solver as a fixed-point implicit layer, FPL-OPF achieves $\mathcal{O}(n^2)$ complexity for both the forward and backward passes, offering a substantial reduction compared with existing implicit-layer-based approaches. \item We theoretically establish that the approximate implicit gradient obtained from the refinement stage is well aligned with the true gradient under near-convergence conditions, thereby guaranteeing a high-fidelity descent direction for an efficient training pipeline. \item We empirically validate FPL-OPF on standard IEEE benchmark systems, showing that it achieves orders-of-magnitude faster inference than the oracle solver and substantially faster training than state-of-the-art unsupervised approaches, while maintaining near-zero constraint violations and optimality gaps below 3\%. \end{itemize}
+By embedding an efficient FDPF iterative solver as a fixed-point implicit layer, FPL-OPF achieves $\mathcal{O}(n^2)$ complexity for both the forward and backward passes, offering a substantial reduction compared with existing implicit-layer-based approaches. \item We theoretically establish that the approximate implicit gradient obtained from the refinement stage is well aligned with the true gradient under near-convergence conditions, thereby guaranteeing a high-fidelity descent direction for an efficient training pipeline. \item We empirically validate FPL-OPF on diverse power grid benchmarks, showing that it achieves substantially faster training than state-of-the-art unsupervised approaches and orders-of-magnitude faster inference than the oracle solver, while maintaining near-zero constraint violations and optimality gaps below 3\%. \end{itemize}

 The rest of the paper is organized as follows. \Cref{sec:related_work} reviews the related work on learning-based AC-OPF with feasibility considerations. \Cref{sec:acopf_formulation} introduces the AC-OPF problem formulation. \Cref{sec:methodology} details the proposed FPL-OPF framework. \Cref{sec:experiments} reports experimental evaluations on diverse power grids.
 Finally, \Cref{sec:conclusion} concludes the paper and outlines future research directions.